-Owning solar panels is a big investment, and maintaining them is necessary to ensure they provide you with long-term benefits.
-Here are a few tips for maintaining and cleaning solar panels.
+Owning solar panels is a big investment, and solar panel maintenance is necessary to ensure your long-term benefits.
+Here are a few tips for solar panel maintenance and solar panel cleaning.

 - Keep solar panels out of shade as energy production becomes inefficient when they are kept from absorbing any sunlight.